StarDewXXX/AdaR1/README.md

 ### Step 0: Prepare a Short-CoT Model

 When using models from the **Deepseek-Distilled** series, inconsistencies in chat templates may arise.
 To address this issue, we fine-tune the **Long-CoT model** using 2,000 short-CoT samples with consistent templates, thereby obtaining the **Short-CoT model**.
 If the two models you are using share the same chat template, this step can be omitted.
-The specific parameter settings are as follows:
+The specific parameter settings of LLaMA-Factory can be found at ...

 ### Step 1: Merge Long and Short Models

+Subsequently, we employ **MergeKit** to merge the **Long-CoT** and **Short-CoT** models.
+The configuration can be modified to your own path at ...
+And then run: ...

 ### Step 2: Construct Training Dataset

+Then we use the scripts provided by **Light-R1** to generate initial samples from the Short-CoT and Long-CoT models.
+You should run the following commands: ...

 ### Step 3: Training an Adaptive Reasoning Model

+After completing all the above steps, you can execute the final training phase using **LLaMA-Factory** or any other framework that **supports DPO**.
+We provide the configuration file for LLaMA-Factory in ...